Sample Complexity of Probability Divergences under Group Symmetry: Conclusion and future work

 \section{Conclusion and future work}

 We provide rigorous analysis to quantify the reduction in sample complexity for variational divergence estimations between group-invariant distributions.
-We obtain a reduction on the error bound by a power of the group size.
-The exponent on the group size depends on the ambient dimension for the Wasserstein-1 metric and the Lipschitz-regularized $\alpha$-divergence; that exponent, however, is independent of the ambient dimension for the MMD with a proper choice of the kernel.
+We obtain a reduction in the error bound by a power of the group size when the group is finite.
+The exponent on the group size depends on the intrinsic dimension of the support, characterized by the covering number rate for the Wasserstein-1 metric and the Lipschitz-regularized $\alpha$-divergence; that reduction, however, is independent of the ambient dimension for the MMD as in \cite{gretton2006kernel,gretton2007kernel}.

 This work also motivates some possible future directions.
 For the Wasserstein-1 metric in $\mathbb{R}^2$, one could potentially derive a sharper bound in terms of the group size.
 For the MMD with Gaussian kernels, it is worth investigating how to choose the bandwidth to make as much use of the group structure as possible.
 Further applications of the theories on machine learning, such as neural generative models or neural estimations of divergence under symmetry, are also expected.